ros2/rclc/Executor-design.md

 - this fn-pointer is set in the configuration function

-# Comparison of Executor Implementations
+# Comparison of Executor Implementation

 This table gives an overview of the differences between the Executor implementations.
 Each function in the rclc-library might have a function pointer to a specialization function, e.g. work that is specific to the particular Executor.